Mortgage Insurance in Singapore 2023

 Terms of Use, Disclosure and Disclaimers

-Singapore has one of the highest home ownership rates in the world at 87.9% (Source: Singstat).
-The vast majority of homeowners in Singapore have outstanding mortgages.
-If you are reading this article, you probably have an outstanding mortgage.
-Do you really need mortgage insurance?
-How can you save money in the long term?
+Homeownership is very common in Singapore, with 87.9% of households owning their homes (Source: Singstat).
+If you are reading this article, you are likely one of these homeowners and have an outstanding mortgage.
+Do you need mortgage insurance?
+And how can you save money in the long term?

 TLDR: